 Your access to your information and correction

-You can update your preferences for the types of emails we send you, or unsubscribe from receiving emails by using the links at the bottom of every email we send you.
+You can update your preferences for the types of mailings we send you, or unsubscribe from receiving mailings by using the links at the bottom of any email mailing we send you.

 If you wish us to correct or erase personally identifiable information we hold about you, you may contact us by email or in writing (details above).
 This may limit the service we can provide to you, and erasure may remove any record we have of you unsubscribing from receiving emails from us.